maria-ribeiro/input-animation/README.md

 # input-animation

-inspired on [this](https://youtu.be/IxRJ8vplzAo) tutorial by Dev Ed
+inspired by [this](https://youtu.be/IxRJ8vplzAo) awesome tutorial by Dev Ed